Fix and Flip Home Equity Lines of Credit

 It's important to keep in mind that HELOCs, unlike investment property lines of credit (LOCs), typically need to be taken out on an owner-occupied residential property, usually a single-family home.
 If you live in and own a multi-unit property with 2-4 units, and rent the non-owner occupied units out to tenants, you may still be able to get a HELOC, though you may have to look a little bit harder for a lender.

-Sample Terms For Fix and Flip Home Equity Lines of Credit
+Sample Terms For Fix and Flip Home Equity Lines of Credit in 2022

 Size: Varies, limited by equity in the property and maximum LTV allowance